 Does Honda still make dirt bikes?

-Yes, Honda still makes many dirt bikes for all types of riding, from trail riding, to motocross, to dual sport.
-Honda is one of the top brands because they are quality built (reliable & durable), high performance, and they stand behind their products.
+Yes, Honda still makes many dirt bikes for all types of riding, from trail riding to motocross, to dual sport.
+Honda is one of the top brands because they are quality built (reliable & durable), have high performance, and they stand behind their products.

 Are Honda’s good dirt bikes?

 I’ve had many Honda dirt bikes over the years, and I can tell you that if you’re serious about dirt biking, they’re one of the best motorcycle brands to own and ride.
 So, yes, almost all of them are very good dirt bikes because they’re competitive in performance, reliability, build quality, and affordability.

-How to pick the right dirt bike for you
+How to pick the right Honda dirt bike for your needs

 Whether you’re looking for your first dirt bike or your just getting back into riding off-road, it’s important to pick the right bike so that you don’t crash and get hurt right away.